ibrahhhh112/bricker/developer-notes.md

     * Improve brick topology for 3D printing
     * Use shader-based bevel as opposed to geometry-based bevel
     * move zStep to cm.zStep
+* Fixes
+    * when brickified model's parent is rotated, bricks drawn by customizing model are often not rotated correctly